ReeceGoding/Frustration-One-Year-With-R/README.md

     ## NULL
     ```

-    Admittedly, `[` and `[[` are also S3 generics and therefore should
+    In theory, I should note that `[` and `[[` are also S3 generics and
-    share this issue in theory.
+    therefore should share this issue.
 In practice, I rarely notice such
     misbehaviour.

 -   Consistency aside, partial matching is inherently dangerous.
     `data$Pen` might give the `Penetration` column if you forgot that
     you removed the `Pen` column.
-R does not provide you an warnings
+By default, R does not give you any
-    when this happens (e.g. there’s no “*Warning: `data$foo` was matched
-    to `data$foobar`*”), so you won’t have any idea that you got the
+    warnings when partial matches happen, so you won’t have any idea
-    wrong column.
+    that you got the wrong column.

 -   The documentation for `$` points out its redundancy in base R:
     “*`x$name` is equivalent to `x[["name", exact = FALSE]]`*”.
 In other